 It was remarked that the reuse of waste heat is a niche criterion economically viable in only a few cases.
 It was suggested to refer to ISO/IEC 30134:2016 Part 6, EN 50600-4-6.
-Although this standard is not published yet, it is very closed to completion and will be provide consistent definition and approach with PUE; as a guide, GPP may be able to refer to the coming publication of this standard.

-Due to the ongoing process for the development of new standards for the Energy Reuse Factor (ISO/IEC DIS 30134-6 and EN 50600-4-6) it is proposed to allow for the use of standards equivalent to the currently available ETSI ES 205 200-2-1.
-With the exception of this aspect, the criteria proposal has not been modified and it includes:
+Although this standard is not published yet, it is very closed to completion and will be provide consistent definition and approach with PUE ; as a guide, GPP may be able to refer to the coming publication of this standard.
+Deleted: ¶ Deleted: ¶ 2.2.9.
+Third criteria proposal Deleted: Second Summary rationale for the final proposal Due to the ongoing process for the development of new standards for the Energy Reuse Factor (ISO/IEC DIS 30134-6 and EN 50600-4-6) it is proposed to allow for Deleted: open to the use of standards equivalent to the currently available ETSI ES 205 200-2-1.
+With Deleted: Except the exception of this aspect, the criteria proposal has not been modified and it Deleted: is includes: